Disc Herniation

 a medical procedure in which part of the electrical conduction system of the heart, tumor or other dysfunctional tissue is ablated using the heat generated from medium frequency alternating current.

-We accept nearly all major insurance plans.
+We accept nearly all major insurance plans and Worker's Compensation cases.

 For questions regarding your specific coverage, please contact the office.